-Marcus by Goldman Sachs is an online-only, FDIC-insured bank offering personal loans, a savings account, and CDs.
-Named after Goldman Sachs pioneer Marcus Goldman and founded in 2016, this bank is at the top of the game with its high-yield savings and deposit products.
+Marcus by Goldman Sachs is an online-only, FDIC-insured bank offering personal loans, a high yield online savings account, and CDs.
+Named after Goldman Sachs pioneer Marcus Goldman and founded in 2016, Marcus Bank’s online savings account is regularly among the highest yielding accounts available nationwide.

 Marcus was recognized as one of the “Best Banks for Savings in 2019 by Nerdwallet” and as one of the “Best Savings Accounts of 2020 by GOBankingRates.”

-Marcus by Goldman Sachs Online Savings Account Rate + Details
+Marcus by Goldman Sachs High Yield Online Savings Account Rate + Details